THERAPY SERVICES

 Olivia is an NLA (Natural Language Acquisition) Trained therapist.
 Gestalt language processors (GLP) are "whole to part" thinkers and acquire language in chunks.
 These chunks of language, sometimes called "echolalia", "scripts" or "gestalts,"are a vital component of gestalt language development.
 With the right language environment and support, these gestalts will become more flexible over time.
 The child will be able to mix and match portions of the gestalts (mitigating) and later free single words from these gestalts.
 These single words will allow the child to generate original, self-generated language.
 We need to embrace the child's echolalia (gestalts) in order to support the child through the Stages of Natural Language Acquisition (NLA).

-RECEPTIVE / EXPRESSIVE LANGUAGE DISORDER
+RECEPTIVE / EXPRESSIVE LANGUAGE THERAPY

-SOCIAL COMMUNICATION OR PRAGMATIC LANGUAGE DISORDER
+SOCIAL COMMUNICATION OR PRAGMATIC LANGUAGE THERAPY

-SPEECH SOUND DISORDER
+SPEECH SOUND DISORDER THERAPY

 When speech sounds are substituted, modified or omitted past a certain age, therapy can aid in appropriate articulation and reduction of speech sound errors and phonological processes.
 A child with a speech sound disorder may be difficult to understand by others.

-MOTOR SPEECH DISORDER
+MOTOR SPEECH THERAPY

 Motor speech disorders include two primary conditions: dysarthria and apraxia of speech.
 In these conditions, the connection between the brain and the speech mechanism is damaged or interrupted.
 This makes it difficult to control and/or coordinate the muscles of the face, tongue, or larynx for the purposes of speaking.
 Olivia is a PROMPT Trained therapist.